Miami Hurricanes football

 The Miami Hurricanes football team represents the University of Miami in college football.
-The Hurricanes compete in the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision and the Coastal Division of the Atlantic Coast Conference (ACC).
-The program began in 1926 and has won five AP national championships (1983, 1987, 1989, 1991, 2001).
+The Hurricanes compete in the NCAA's Football Bowl Subdivision (FBS).
+The team is a member of the Atlantic Coast Conference (ACC), one of the four power conferences in college football.
+The program began in 1926 and joined the ACC in 2004, competing in the conference's Coastal Division from 2005 until the ACC eliminated divisions in 2023.